-To address the issues raised, a Recirculated Draft EIR (RDEIR) was prepared.
-The purpose of the RDEIR is to disclose the significant new information identified to address traffic issues or mitigation measures as raised during the public review period for the DEIR pursuant to Section 15088.5 of the CEQA Guidelines.
-These changes are specifically limited to Section 3.10, Transportation and Circulation.
-Therefore, only this technical section (and supporting traffic impact analysis) is included in the RDEIR.
+To address the issues raised during the public review period of the DEIR, a Recirculated Draft EIR (RDEIR) was prepared.
+The purpose of the RDEIR was to disclose what the County considered significant new information related to traffic issues and mitigation measures as raised during the public review period for the DEIR, pursuant to Section 15088.5 of the CEQA Guidelines.
+These changes were specifically limited to Section 3.10, Transportation and Circulation.
+Only this technical section (and supporting traffic impact analysis) was included in the RDEIR.
 Significant new information addressed by the RDEIR includes, but is not limited to, the adoption of the Regional Development Impact Fee by the Transportation Agency of Monterey County (TAMC) and the language of traffic mitigation measures.